FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 Question submitted by Councillor E. O’Donovan

-**I note that monies from the Mayoral Fund were allocated in 2024 for the RIARI design**

-**review of state lands in Moyross.
-When was this design review prepared and what**

-**consultation was done with local communities for this review.
-Similarly, have any other**

-**allocation from the Mayoral Fund been provided for design reviews in other areas and what**

-**has been the community consultation for these reviews.**
+**I note that monies from the Mayoral Fund were allocated in 2024 for the RIARI designreview of state lands in Moyross.
+When was this design review prepared and whatconsultation was done with local communities for this review.
+Similarly, have any otherallocation from the Mayoral Fund been provided for design reviews in other areas and whathas been the community consultation for these reviews.REPLY:**

-**REPLY:**

 Limerick City and County Council (LCCC) sought a review of proposals for